[hquinn@HenryNeeds ~]$

 Champlain College

-Specialization in Cyber Security
+Specialization: Cyber Security

-Champlain College Cycling Club, President
+• President of Champlain College Cycling Club

-* Champlain College is Designated a National Center of Academic Excellence in Information Assurance Education by the National Security Agency and the Department of Homeland Security
+• National Center of Academic Excellence in Information Assurance Education by the National Security Agency and the Department of Homeland Security